Perhaps the most famous and widely used of all French sauces, mayonnaise is an emulsion of egg yolks and oil, with vinegar, mustard, salt and papper.

 Or was it originally Mahonnaise (from Mahon, a city on the island of Menorca, captured by the Duke of Richelieu in 1756, whose chef, in a culinary clutch, invented the sauce from a few available ingredients)?
 I like this one the best.

-Or is it Magnon-naise (from an old Provencale word meaning ‘to labour’ or ‘to tire’)?
-This goes along nicely with the expression about tossing or ‘fatigue-ing’ the salade.
+Or is it Magnon-naise (from an old Provençale word meaning ‘to labour’ or ‘to tire’)?
+This is along the same vein as the expression about tossing or ‘fatigue-ing’ the salade.

 Image by Kimberly Vardeman